opencast/opencast/docs/guides/admin/docs/upgrade.md

 In the configuration file `etc/org.opencastproject.kernel.security.OAuthConsumerDetailsService.cfg` one or more OAuth consumer keys and their secrets can be defined.
 Please consult the [LTI configuration guide](../modules/ltimodule/#configure-oauth-authentication) for the complete documentation.

+### Configuration changes since Opencast 5.3

+The Tesseract arguments have been updated in `etc/custom.properties`.
+Please validate your configuration value for `org.opencastproject.textanalyzer.tesseract.options`, which is disabled by default.

+The configuration section in the schedule-and-upload workflow was updated.
+Take a look at `etc/workflows/schedule-and-upload.xml`.